[update below] [2nd update below] [3rd update below] [4th update below] [5th update below]

 I’ll certainly read it à l’occasion.

 This part of the film doesn’t work.
-What started out as a film on the Armenian genocide—a subject that has rarely been treated cinematically—ended up as a story about a father looking for his lost family—and with the film’s 2¼-hour running time, a long story indeed.
+What started out as an epic saga on the Armenian genocide—a subject on which there are precious few cinematic treatments—ended up as a story about a father looking for his lost family—and, with the film’s 2¼-hour running time, a long story indeed.
 And having the protag lose his voice was an unnecessary contrivance.
 Technically the film is impressive—it was shot in five countries (Jordan, Malta, Germany, Cuba, and Canada) on three continents—but otherwise it’s a disappointment.
 A blown opportunity.
 In the version shown in France the Armenian characters speak Armenian (Rahim and others being dubbed) but I read afterward that they speak English in the main version for the international market.
 If the one I saw had been this, I’d have given the pic the thumbs down from the get go.
-Hollywood press critics who saw the film at the Venice festival had the same sentiment as I (e.g. here, here, and here).
+Hollywood press critics who saw the film at the Venice festival had the same reaction to it as did I (e.g. here, here, and here).
 French critics were also on the same wavelength (though Allociné spectateurs were far more positive; for once I go against the vox populi).
 Armenian trailer w/French s/t is here, English one is here.

 UPDATE: Ronald Grigor Suny has an op-ed in the NYT (April 23rd) on “The cost of Turkey’s genocide denial.”

-2nd UPDATE: Ronald Grigor Suny has another piece, this an excerpt from his new book in TDB (April 24th), “Yes, the slaughter of Armenians was genocide.”
+2nd UPDATE: Ronald Grigor Suny has another piece, this an excerpt in TDB (April 24th) from his new book (see above), “Yes, the slaughter of Armenians was genocide.”
 The lede: “The Turkish government may not want to admit it, but the murder and removal of millions of Armenians was genocide.”

 3rd UPDATE: Sabancı University political science professor Ayşe Kadıoğlu has a most interesting essay in OpenDemocracy (April 24th), “Skeletons in the Turkish closet: remembering the Armenian Genocide.”
 The lede: “Just like the skeletons that were discovered in Diyarbakır in 2012 nearly 100 years after they were buried, Turkey’s past is haunting its future and demanding that we remember the tragic events of the Armenian Genocide.”